-- You have started thinking about, planning to, or are taking steps to end the relationship - Your abuser is depressed; higher risk if the abuser has talked about or attempted suicide - Your abuser has a history of threats to seriously harm or kill you or others - Your abuser is stalking you - Your abuser has access to weapons, especially guns or has previously used weapons against you - Your abuser has a history of causing serious injury or has strangled/choked you - Your abuser has an issue with alcohol, drugs, or mental illness - Your abuser has been able to avoid getting in trouble for the violence, for example, contact with police, courts, protection orders, etc. with no consequences - Your abuser has a history of injuring or killing pets - You feel you are in danger.
-Even if the person abusing you has never done any of these things, if you feel afraid they will seriously hurt or kill you, listen to your intuition.
+- You have started thinking about, planning to, or are taking steps to end the relationship - Your abuser is depressed; higher risk if the abuser has talked about or attempted suicide - Your abuser has a history of threats to seriously harm or kill - Your abuser is stalking you - Your abuser has access to weapons, especially guns or has previously used weapons against you - Your abuser has a history of causing serious injury, strangulation/choking - Your abuser has an issue with alcohol, drugs, or mental illness - Your abuser has been able to avoid getting in trouble for the violence, for example, contact with police, courts, protection orders, etc. with no consequences - Your abuser has a history of injuring or killing pets - You feel you are in danger.
+Even if the person abusing you has never done any of these things, if you feel afraid they will seriously hurt or kill you, listen to your intuition

 Safety Plans - If you are going through any legal process after being battered, sexually assaulted or stalked, it is important that you have a safety plan.
-A safety plan is a specific plan you make and update to help you manage risks from your abuser in all parts of your life.
-Your safety plan also helps you develop allies - people you can turn to if you find yourself in danger.
-When you are out, your safety plan should include resources for other issues you may be facing, like the need to find child care, food, housing, employment, credit repair, public benefits, interpreters, support to get or stay sober, job training, and more.
+As your legal case goes on, your situation may get more dangerous for a while.
+A safety plan is a specific plan you make and update with the help of an advocate to help you manage risks from your abuser in all parts of your life - where you live, work, go to school, your children's school/daycare, etc. Your safety plan also helps you develop allies - people you can turn to if you find yourself in danger.
+Also, a bigger safety plan helps address other things you might encounter as you get back on your feet and recover from what has happened to you.
+This part of your safety plan should help you find resources for other issues you may be facing, like the need to find child care, food, housing, employment, credit repair, public benefits, interpreters, support to get or stay sober, job training, and more.